 Snacks

 Take something light with high calorific content.
-Snack bars or dried fruit work well, but you can also take the opportunity to stuff your face with chocolate and claim it’s purely for survival (either in a low, comforting mumble to yourself, or yelled panickily at a companion).
-Jokes aside, you can also invest in energy gels, salt tablets, and your very own rice ball.
+Snack bars or dried fruit work well, but you can also take the opportunity to stuff your face with chocolate and claim it’s purely for survival.
+Jokes aside, you can also invest in energy gels, salt tablets, and rice balls.

 Water, lots of it